PhD candidate or Postdoctoral researcher in Machine Learning & Deep Learning

 The Informatics Institute of the Faculty of Science is one of the large research institutes with the faculty, with a focus on complex information systems divided in two broad themes: 'Computational Systems' and 'Intelligent Systems.'
 The institute has a prominent international standing and is active in a dynamic scientific area, with a strong innovative character and an extensive portfolio of externally funded projects.

 World-class research groups directly involved in deep learning are AMLAB (machine learning led by Prof. M. Welling), ISIS (computer vision led by Prof. A. Smeulders), and ILPS (information retrieval led by Prof. M. de Rijke).
-Examples of industry funded research labs involved in deep learning are Qualcomm-UVA (QUVA) Lab (12 PhDs/Postdocs), Bosch-UvA DELTA Lab (11 PhDs/Postdocs) and SAP-UvA Lab (3 PhDs/Postdocs).
+Examples of industry funded research labs involved in deep learning are Qualcomm-UVA (QUVA) Lab (12 PhD candidates/Postdoctoral researchers), Bosch-UvA DELTA Lab (11 PhD candidates/Postdoctoral researchers) and SAP-UvA Lab (3 PhD candidates/Postdoctoral researchers).

-Three more PhD researchers in deep learning for medical imaging will start around the same time (as part of a STW Perspective project), forming a research lab in deep learning for medical imaging.
+Three more PhD researchers in deep learning for medical imaging have started, forming a research lab in deep learning for medical imaging.
+The candidate is expected to collaborate with (if a PhD student) or lead (if a postdoctoral researcher) this group.
 Collaborations with other research labs in medical imaging in the Netherlands are also in place.
-There are also plans for a new AML4Healthcare Research Lab which will open its doors after the summer.

 PhD candidates or postdoctoral researchers funded by Philips are required to spend about half of their time at Philips Research in Eindhoven.
 We anticipate that during the first years of the PhD more time is spend at UvA while towards the end of the thesis more time is spend at Philips.

-The postdoctoral researcher is expected to co-supervise the three PhD candidates already working on deep learning for medical imaging in the AML4Health Lab.
+The postdoctoral researcher is expected to co-supervise the three PhD candidates already working on deep learning for medical imaging the Lab.

-- Master degree in Artificial Intelligence, Computer Science, Physics or related field;
+- Master degree (for PhD candidate) or PhD degree (for postdoctoral researcher) in Artificial Intelligence, Computer Science, Physics or related field;

 - excellent programming skills (the project is in Matlab, Python and C/C++);